Scene from a dramatised tour next to the Lope de Vega House-Museum in the Barrio de las Letras district in Madrid

 Zaragoza

 By bike, on a bus, or accompanied by a tourist guide?
-Choose how you want to tour the city and see it from a new perspective.
+Choose how you want to tour Zaragoza and see it from a new perspective.
 There are themed tours on Goya and Mudéjar art.
-And particularly if you're travelling with kids, other fun options include Divertour, a unique visit to the city centre where you can join actors filming a scene, or a delicious food experience like the Chocopass.
+And especially if you go as a family, other fun possibilities are to sign up for the Divertour, a peculiar visit to the city center, or the tasty gastronomic tour Chocopass.
 Zaragoza also offers special routes for learning and practising Spanish.

 Statue of Goya in Zaragoza